42wim/Scoop-core/README.md

     - Use [winget][winget] for interactive installations
 - Do not pollute `PATH`
 - Skip unexpected side-effects from installing and uninstalling programs
-    - Applications installed by scoop usually do not execute application specific installers
+    - Applications installed by Shovel usually do not execute application specific installers
         - If you are looking for command line tool for executing application specific installers, refer to [winget][winget] or [chocolatey][choco]
-- Dependencies resolving for other scoop installed applications
+- Dependencies resolving for other Shovel installed applications

 ```powershell
 shovel install gsudo